amazon-archives/aws-mobile-react-native-notes-tutorial/README.md

-# aws-mobile-react-native-notes-tutorial
-Starter for the AWS Mobile React Native Tutorial
+AWS Mobile React Native Starter

+## License

+This library is licensed under the Apache 2.0 License.